LGBT (Lesbian, Gay, Bisexual, and Transgender)

 The LGBT Charter of Rights is a list of rights based on the ‘United Nations Convention on the Rights of the Child’ (UNCRC) and the ‘Universal Declaration of Human Rights’ (UDHR).
 Information on the LGBT Charter of Rights can be found online at www.lgbtyouth.org.uk/charter

+The LGBT Charter of Rights award helps demonstrate the positive work undertaken in the College to ensure that all environments across the College are inclusive for everyone regardless of their gender identity or sexual orientation.
 The college seeks to be a community where everyone is treated with respect, fairness and understanding.
-We recognise the complexity of issues around homosexuality, same-sex marriage, and gender identity.
-We’re committed to performing all our tasks as a caring and diverse community where any instances of harassment and discrimination are reported and investigated.
+We recognise the complexity of issues around homosexuality, same-sex marriage, and gender identity and are committed to performing all our tasks as a caring and diverse community where any instances of harassment and discrimination are reported and investigated.
+We work in Partnership with LGBT Youth Scotland and other support agencies to promote diversity and equality.

 Gender Neutral Toilets and Changing Facilities on Campus